 Financial Plan Development (3 units)

-In this course you will develop professional financial planning strategies, approaches and techniques.
-Upon completing this course, you will have developed and presented a comprehensive financial plan based on various client concerns, life stages and risk tolerances.
+Develop professional financial planning strategies, approaches and techniques.
+Upon completing the course, each participant will have developed and presented a comprehensive financial plan based on various client concerns, life stages and risk tolerances.